-Brianna Munnich and Dr. Willa Harper, Department of Chemistry and Geosciences: “Controlling Blood Viscosity using Temperature and Chemical Additives.”
-Brianna is a junior chemistry major with a concentration in biochemistry.
+Brianna Munnich and Dr. Willa Harper, Department of Chemistry and Geosciences: “Investigation of the uncoupled eNOS pathway using tetrahydrobiopterin and nitric oxide donor drugs to promote proper levels of nitric oxide in bovine endothelial cells.”
+Brianna is a junior studying chemistry with a concentration in biochemistry.

 Elbert Pence was a professor of physics at Olivet from 1962 to 1969.
 His extensive experience with the U.S. Navy provided valuable background for his students.
 His energy and enthusiasm were driving forces in developing the physics major at Olivet.
 He exemplified excellence in higher education in physics and engineering.
 Professor Pence passed away in 2016.